-\$0 copay for each Medicarecovered visit
+\$0 copay for each Medicarecovered visit Prior Authorization and/or Referral may be required.

 Screening and counseling to reduce alcohol misuse

 We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.